argvader/container-ship/README.md

 Copyright © 2013 Edward Paget

-Distributed under the GNU General Public License v3.
+Distributed under the MIT License.
 See LICENSE.